 Alaska National Guard plans deployment to assist federal government on US-Mexico border

 Feb.
-3—The Alaska Army National Guard said Friday it has begun preparing for a potential deployment early next year in support of the federal government's U.S.-Mexico border control efforts.
+4—The Alaska Army National Guard said Friday it has begun preparing for a potential deployment early next year in support of the federal government's U.S.-Mexico border control efforts.

 In a prepared statement, the Alaska National Guard on Friday said that a memorandum from the federal government had been issued, directing Alaska forces to prepare two LUH-72 Lakota helicopters and 20 guardsmen to potentially be deployed in early 2025.
 The units would help provide aviation support to U.S. Customs and Border Protection, said Alaska National Guard spokesperson Alan Brown.